Greensboro Grasshoppers: History

 In 2012, the Grasshoppers won the SAL Northern Division first half championship by posting a record of 46–24.
 They went on to win the Northern Division title with a 2–0 sweep of the Hagerstown Suns in the first round of the playoffs, but lost the Championship Series 3–1 to the Asheville Tourists.

 In September 2018, the Grasshoppers signed a 2-year affiliation agreement with the Pittsburgh Pirates.

 For the 2018 season, the Grasshoppers went 60-76 under manager Todd Pratt for a 13th-place finish in the South Atlantic League.
 For 2019, the Pirates organization made Miguel Perez head coach, who managed the Grasshoppers to an improved 79-59 for a 3rd-place finish.
 For 2020 Perez was moved to the Pirates' Bradenton Marauders club, and the Pirates announced Kieran Mattison would be the Grasshoppers' new manager.
 However, all minor league baseball was shut down due to the COVID-19 pandemic.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Grasshoppers were organized into the High-A East.
 They finished the 2021 season in second place in the Southern Division with a record of 74–46.
 Despite not winning the division, their record was the second-best overall in the league, which qualified them for the playoffs.
 They lost the best-of-five championship series to the Bowling Green Hot Rods, 3–2.
-In 2022, the High-A East became known as the South Atlantic League, the name historically used by the regional circuit prior to the 2021 reorganization.

 On January 4, 2022, Temerity Baseball bought the team.
 Temerity Baseball also owns the Kannapolis Cannon Ballers.
-Team owner Andy Sandler intends to develop mixed-use and multi-family around the stadium.
+Team owner Andy Sandler intends to develop mixed-use and multi-family development around the stadium.
+Prior to the season, the High-A East once again became known as the South Atlantic League, the name historically used by the regional circuit prior to the 2021 reorganization.
+The Grasshoppers (58-70) finished fifth in overall SAL North standings that year.

+After a 68-61 campaign in 2023, the team followed with a 75-55 overall record in 2024, winning the SAL North first-half pennant in 2024; however, the Grasshoppers lost their best-of-3 series to the Hudson Valley Renegades, 2-1, in the first round of the playoffs.

 Ballpark

-The Greensboro clubs initially played their home games at Cone Athletic Park, better known as simply Cone Park, a small facility on the grounds of the Cone Mills textile plant.
+The Greensboro clubs initially played their home games at Cone Athletic Park, better known as simply Cone Park.
 World War Memorial Stadium opened in 1926 (on Armistice Day), but the Patriots continued to play at Cone Park until 1930, when the addition of lights and other improvements to the Stadium, spurred by the affiliation with the Cardinals, resulted in the team moving to the Stadium.
 The various Greensboro clubs would call the Stadium "home" for the next 75 years.
 The franchise moved from 80-year-old War Memorial Stadium to First National Bank Field in 2005.